Defining what cool guitar picks are, is a tough one. If I had to try, I’d say they’re picks that are unorthodox. A little different from the rest.

 4) Strum-N-Comfort – Magic Pick Stone

-That is why this special gauge combination was chosen in order for guitar players to improve their flat picking as well as for beginners to develop their fine motor picking skills.
+That is why this special gauge combination was chosen in order for guitar players to improve their flat-picking as well as for beginners to develop their fine motor picking skills.

-The stone produces a sound that a lot more unqiue in comparison to most other materials out there.If you're not sure which stone plectrum to buy, this is a fantastic place to start.
+The stone produces a sound that is a lot more unique in comparison to most other materials out there.
+The difference is especially apparent when played on an acoustic guitar.

 5) Butterfly Finger Picks

-Along with improving the sound of your playing, the butterfly finger picks are super inconspicuous.
-From far away it looks like the guitar player has no finger picks whatsoever.
+Along with improving the sound of your playing, the butterfly finger picks are very inconspicuous.
+From far away it looks like the guitar player has no fingerpicks whatsoever.